stinkymonkeyph/goblock/README.md

 # goblock
-A blockchain written with Go from scratch, just another lab project to explore and understand blockchain
+A blockchain written in Go from scratch.
+This is just another lab project to explore and understand blockchain.